Dr Ilias Trispiotis

 I am an Associate Professor in the School of Law.
 I hold a PhD and LLM (distinction) from University College London (UCL) Faculty of Laws, and an LLB from the University of Athens.
 Before joining Leeds I have been a Visiting Scholar at Harvard Law School and a Teaching Fellow at UCL Laws.
 Since March 2014 I have been a Fellow of the UK Higher Education Academy.

-- Programme Leader LLM International Human Rights Law
+- Programme Manager LLM International Human Rights Law

 My research interests span the fields of international and European human rights law, equality law and legal theory.
 My recent work focuses on the aims, functions and scope of the legal prohibition of wrongful discrimination on grounds of religion or belief under the ECHR, and UK and EU equality law.
 I am currently working on a monograph which analyses the moral wrongness of religious discrimination and clarifies its function under human rights and discrimination law.
-My monograph (working title: The Wrong in Religious Discrimination: Ethical Independence and Human Rights Law) is under contract with Oxford University Press.
+My monograph is under contract with Oxford University Press.

 Other parts of my work have appeared as full-size articles in leading generalist and specialist academic journals, such as the Oxford Journal of Legal Studies, the Modern Law Review, the Cambridge Law Journal, Legal Studies, the Human Rights Law Review and the Columbia Journal of European Law.